Jiff21/Notes/README.md

 #### PhantomCSS
 To setup PhantomCSS test:
+	grunt serve
 	casperjs test test/phantomcss/specs/ --pre=./test/phantomcss/start.js --includes=./test/phantomcss/inc.js --post=./test/phantomcss/end.js  --ssl-protocol=any --ignore-ssl-errors=true --rebase

 To Run PhatomCSS tests:
+	grunt serve
 	casperjs test test/phantomcss/specs/ --pre=./test/phantomcss/start.js --includes=./test/phantomcss/inc.js --post=./test/phantomcss/end.js  --ssl-protocol=any --ignore-ssl-errors=true

-// Note it keeps trying to get you to run it with --web-security=no --version, but that seems to be stopping it from running, also it says it isn't running tests because the end file has nbo tests.
-That isn't for all tests.
+*Note it keeps trying to get you to run it with --web-security=no --version, but that seems to be stopping it from running, also it says it isn't running tests because the end file has nbo tests.
+That isn't for all tests.*